Chevron Renewable Energy Group Announces Planned Expansion of Geismar Renewable Diesel Plant to 340 Million Gallons Per Year

 “This is an exciting milestone for our business as we continue to advance our drive to produce low carbon fuels at significant scale,” said Warner.
 “We are developing this project with our proprietary process technology, and are proud to continue to deliver sustainable fuel solutions to our customers and accelerate the transition to cleaner energy.”

 Renewable diesel is a 100 percent renewable, drop-in fuel alternative to diesel fuel.
 Renewable diesel has seen strong demand particularly in regions focused on lowering carbon emissions in transportation fuels.

-Renewable Energy Group, Inc. (NASDAQ: REGI) is leading the energy industry's transition to sustainability by transforming renewable resources into high quality, cleaner fuels.
-REG is North America’s largest producer of biodiesel and an industry leading producer of renewable diesel.
-REG solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
-REG utilizes a global integrated procurement, distribution and logistics network to operate 13 biorefineries in the U.S. and Europe.
-In 2019, REG produced 495 million gallons of cleaner fuel delivering over 4.2 million metric tons of carbon reduction.
-REG is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.
+Chevron Renewable Energy Group is leading the energy industry's transition to sustainability by transforming renewable resources into high quality, cleaner fuels.
+Chevron Renewable Energy Group is North America’s largest producer of biodiesel and an industry leading producer of renewable diesel.
+Chevron Renewable Energy Group solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
+Chevron Renewable Energy Group utilizes a global integrated procurement, distribution and logistics network to operate 13 biorefineries in the U.S. and Europe.
+In 2019, Chevron Renewable Energy Group produced 495 million gallons of cleaner fuel delivering over 4.2 million metric tons of carbon reduction.
+Chevron Renewable Energy Group is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.